microsoft/test-infra/config/jenkins/README.md

 _Job DSL API Reference: https://jenkinsci.github.io/job-dsl-plugin/_

 ## AKS Cluster Service Principal

-The two Service Principals used will expire in 1 year.
+The Service Principal used to create the AKS cluster will expire in 1 year.
+Before that expiry, you will need to update your AKS cluster with new credentials.
+Refer to this guide for more information: https://docs.microsoft.com/en-us/azure/aks/update-credentials

 ## SSL Certificate
 The SSL certificates are managed by Jetstack's Cert Manager.
 Each certificate is valid for 3 months, and will be automatically renewed when within 1 month of expiry.

-# Known Issues
+# Known Issues and Troubleshooting
 ## Service Principal issues
 ### Invalid secret for Service Principal
 This is usually due to a delay with the Service Principal being propogated out within Azure.
 Open up deploy_jenkins.sh and manually replace `AKS_SP_ID` and `AKS_SP_SECRET` with corresponding values.
 For convenience you can find the values in the output of the last run of deploy_jenkins.sh.

+## SSL Certificates
+### Certificate not issued or valid
+You may have a misconfigured resource or you have hit Let's Encrypt's 50 certificate weekly limit.
+* Ensure Jenkins ingress has the correct domain with `kubectl describe jenkins-ingress`
+* Ensure Cert Manager services are running with `kubectl get pods -n ingress`
+* Check for errors with `kubectl describe certificaterequests` and equivalent commands for the `orders` and `challenge` resources.
+* Check for errors with https://letsdebug.net/

 ## Jenkins
 ### Plugins not initialized or missing